Australia: The Land Where Time Began

 Dromornithidae - Mihirungs, the giant flightless birds of Australia

 In Aboriginal legend of the people from western Victoria there is mention of a giant emu called Mihirung.
 The legend has now been found.
-It is Genyornis newtoni, the last member of the family Dromornithidae or thunderbirds to survive in Australia, apparently until the arrival of the Aborigines.
+It is Genyornis newtoni, the last member of the family Dromornithidae or thunderbirds to survive in Australia, apparently until the arrival of the Aboriginal People.
 This bird looked very much like a heavy ostrich.

 Dromornithids are known only from Australia, mostly from the eastern half of the continent, though there are some known from Western Australia and Tasmania.
 They were very common at some Northern Territory sites, at some places comprising 60-70 % of the known fossil material.
 A fragment of a dromornithid-sized foot bone from Antarctica has been found, but its connection to dromornithids is uncertain.

 The earliest evidence of Dromornithids are footprints in southeast Queensland that could be from these birds, but so far it's not certain.
 They have been dated to the Early Eocene, about 50 million years ago.
 The oldest identified bones of this family are found at Riversleigh, Queensland, from the Late Oligocene, about 25 million years ago.
 The complete skeleton of Genyornis newtoni was found at Lake Callabonna.
 The most recent species to be found was Genyornis newtoni, from Cuddie Springs north-central New South Wales that have been dated to 31,000 years ago.
-At this age they almost certainly inspired the Aboriginal legend of the Mihirung, as they would have been present when the first Aborigines arrived.
+At this age they almost certainly inspired the Aboriginal legend of the Mihirung, as they would have been present when the first Aboriginal People arrived.
 From the fossil evidence so far it seems they were probably at the peak of their diversity in the Late Miocene when 3 species lived at the same time.

 They ranged from about the size of a cassowary up to possibly the largest bird that ever lived.
 Their appearance was similar to an emu, with powerful legs, reduced wings, and no sternum.
 The skulls, however, were very different from those of emus.
 Another difference was that the end bones of the toes looked more like small hooves than the claws expected in flightless birds.